Copper

 Start Free Now

-2. HubSpot CRM — Best Free CRM
+2. HubSpot CRM: Best Free CRM

 Key features:

-• Free CRM with unlimited users and contact management
+• Free CRM with unlimited users and up to 1,000,000 contacts

-• Works with both Gmail and Outlook — no email lock-in
+• Works with both Gmail and Outlook, no email lock-in

 • Marketing, sales, service, and content hubs for expansion